Home / Dictionary / Variance

 Enhanced decision-making

 Understanding the reasons behind variances allows management to make informed decisions.
-For example, identifying a favourable revenue variance can lead to strategic decisions to capitalise on market trends or customer preferences.
+For example, identifying a favorable revenue variance can lead to strategic decisions to capitalize on market trends or customer preferences.

 Risk management